bu3/bu3.github.io/_posts/2017-04-13-team-leaders-are-bottle-necks.md

 He used to ask questions like:
 * *What if tomorrow we find out that this framework does not suit anymore our project?*
-* *What if tomorrow we find out that this design pattern does not apply anymore to pur project?*
+* *What if tomorrow we find out that this design pattern does not apply anymore to our project?*
 * *What if tomorrow we find out that the model does not work anymore?*

 Is it fear?
 I guess so.